 You may also bring a policy or program idea you want to pitch to a decision-maker.

-What will I gain from IMPEL+?
+What can I gain from the IMPEL+ program

 See testimonials from Innovators who have been through the IMPEL+ program.